vhrdtech/wire_weaver/README.md

 Documentation is available [here](https://vhrdtech.github.io/wire_weaver/wire_format/shrink_wrap/).

 Supports RPC (functions with any number of arguments of any type, returning any type), streams (byte and object), properties and traits.
 Blocking and async mode.
 Traits can be made "global" by publishing them on crates.io.
 Useful for things like logging, GPIO control or firmware update, allowing code reuse across projects.

 Wire format used (called shrink_wrap) is binary and designed to use bits and nibbles to make it compact without compression.
-See comparison to other formats [here]().
+See comparison to other formats in [examples/compare_wire_formats]().

 ## Quick start

 Easiest way to start using WireWeaver is through one of the templates below, which contain firmware for several development boards, API, client and Python bindings crates.

 ### Microcontroller API over USB template

 [WireWeaver template](https://github.com/vhrdtech/wire_weaver_template)

 This is a minimal example showing an MCU firmware with USB, common no_std API crate, server on the MCU and client in Rust and Python.

 ### Microcontroller API over Ethernet template